NCAR/eol_scons/README.md

   * ./site_scons

-Therefore if eol_scons is not in one of the above places, you must use the --site-dir command line option.
+Therefore if eol_scons is not in one of the above places, you must use the `--site-dir` command line option.

 Another option is to create an eol_scons Python package and install it in the usual locations.
-Support for this should be provided soon.
 Note that SCons ignores the PYTHONPATH environment variable.

-### eol_scons RPM for RedHat Linux systems
+### RPM for RedHat Linux systems

 To install eol_scons to /usr/share/scons/site_scons, you can install the RPM from the EOL yum repository.